JoseDanielUlloa/jdvz/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.1.8 =
+* Added language formality setting to be used in Automatic Translation
+* Added Advanced option for enabling clickable shortcode language switcher
+* Improved tool for database optimization from Advanced tab
+* Fixed translation blocks ignoring target blank on links

 = 2.1.7 =
 * Added form in settings to sign up for TranslatePress email course
 * Fixed issue when logging in that redirected to "page not found" when languages are reordered